MWDelaney/roots-example-cpt/README.md

 * Run `composer update` to regenerate the autoload files
 * Rename and update `app/types/example.php` to fit your needs

-Add the plugin to your WordPress `plugins` or `mu-plugins` directory.
+Add the plugin to your WordPress `plugins` or `mu-plugins` directory, or include it as a Composer dependency in your Bedrock project.